Stephen-Seo/TurnBasedMinecraftMod/tbmm-docs/docs/server_config.md

     config.

 Note that for sheep to enter battle, they must be removed from the "ignore battle categories" setting (remove the "passive" category).
+Alternatively, one can set sheep to a category other than "passive", like "animal" or "monster".
+A category that isn't listed in the "ignore battle categories" setting will start turn-based-battle.

 ![server edit remove passive from ignore categories](tbm-edit-server-edit-ignore-battle-types.png)